Last revised April 2016

 The SPGO governing committee facilitates the formation of special interest committees and the election of graduate students to faculty committees.
 Special interest committees address a wide variety of issues such as course selection and various department policies.
 Any graduate student in the Department may propose an issue to be addressed by a special interest committee.
 Whenever possible, a member of the governing committee will chair each special interest committee.

 Some faculty committees rely on the participation of one or more graduate students.
 The SPGO governing committee facilitates the nomination of these graduate students to faculty committees.
 Qualified candidates' names are included on a ballot which is distributed to all Spanish and Portuguese graduate students for a vote.

 The SPGO governing committee meets on an ad hoc basis, on the average of once per month.
 It calls general meetings of SPGO to discuss elections and committee formation, as well as other relevant issues.
 Special interest committees meet independently to address their particular concerns.
 The chair of each special interest committee then reports to the governing committee.

 10.0 IMPORTANT DEADLINES AND DATES

-M.A. research paper (for M.A. in Spanish with Concentration in Spanish Linguistics): Due in SLCL Graduate Student Services by the second Friday after Spring Break
+M.A. research paper (for M.A. in Spanish with Concentration in Spanish Linguistics or in Spanish with Concentration in Spanish Literatures and Cultures): Due in SLCL Graduate Student Services by the second Friday after Spring Break

 Application for internal admission to the Ph.D.: in early December, same as the priority deadline for external applicants (check Department Admissions website for exact date)